-3) Division for Special Education Communication (New): The State sends regular emails and updates to Special Education Directors to keep them abreast of best practices, compliance requirements, and other guidance concerning the implementation of IDEA and improving student outcomes.

-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel with the Georgia Learning Resource Systems (GLRS) as a way for assisting special education directors to deepen their knowledge and expertise by sharing information, materials, and resources on topics relevant to their local general supervision of IDEA components.
+Timelines:FFY 2010- FFY 2012Resources: Federal Funds and GaDOE Personnel3) Division for Special Education Communication:The State sends regular emails and updatesto Special Education Directors to keep them abreast of best practices, compliance requirements,and other guidance concerning the implementation of IDEA and improving student outcomes.Timelines:FFY 2010- FFY 2012Resources:Federal Funds and GaDOE Personnel4) Collaborative Communities:The State uses Collaborative Communities in partnership withthe Georgia Learning Resource Systems (GLRS) as a way for assisting special educationdirectors to deepen their knowledge and expertise by sharing information, materials, and resources on topics relevant to their local general supervision of IDEA components.
 These groups utilize focused action and shared leadership in order to work together to accomplish common goals.
 Collaborative communities within each GLRS promote shared work among districts, empower LEAs to engage in continuous improvement, and assist LEAs with general supervision.
 All participants were expected to be highly engaged, active participants in the shared leadership of their collaborative communities.
 Additional information can be located at Georgia's Continuous Improvement Monitoring Plan Manual .